 I do an Alt-click where I want to borrow from, then use a few clicks to “paste” from that area over the image of the elephant.
 Alt-click again, from a slightly different area, a few more regular clicks on the elephant, and continue on, each time starting with a different patch, till the modification is done.

-The real trick—the main point of this kind of exercise—is to borrow a little from here, a little from there.
-Create the cloned area as a sort of patchwork, to get a somewhat random choice of bits from the “copy” area so the “paste” area actually consists of many small ones, chosen from no one particular part.
+The real trick to this kind of clone stamp “exercise”—is to borrow a little from here, a little from there.
+Create the cloned area as a sort of patchwork.
+Get a somewhat random choice of bits from the “copy” area so the “paste” area actually consists of many small ones.
+Choose bits from no one particular part.